21 Types of Moths in Florida

 Have you encountered the Ash-Tip Borer moths with a golden brown coloration?
 On each forewing, three white spots are located on the upper half.
 The outer two spots are larger than the middle one.

-A larger white mark resembles a cracked egg with yolk running through the middle.
-You can also spot two individual white dots in the furry thorax of the moths.
+A larger white mark resembles a cracked egg with the yolk running through the middle.
+Two individual white dots can also be spotted in the moths’ furry thorax.

 These types of moths in Florida are active during late summer through autumn and are primarily active at night.